ouardaw/quantum-vs-classical-supernova-classification/README.md

 Classical ensemble methods succeed because they:
 	•	Combine many weak signals across 16 dimensions
-	•	Use flexible, non-linear decision boundaries
+	•	Learn flexible, non-linear decision boundaries
 	•	Compensate for poor individual features via ensemble voting

-Quantum ML struggled because:
+Quantum ML struggled because it:
-	•	It is constrained to 3 features (3 qubits)
+	•	Is constrained to 3 features (3 qubits)
-	•	Each feature must carry meaningful signal
+	•	Requires strong individual feature signal
-	•	Weak gradients and feature overlap limit learning capacity
+	•	Suffers from weak gradients when features overlap

-This is not a failure of quantum computing — it’s a problem–tool mismatch.
+This is not a failure of quantum computing — it is a problem–tool mismatch.

 ⸻